6 TIPS ON WHY IT’S GOOD TO KEEP A JOURNAL

 For the risk of losing or forgetting them, you need to jot them down somewhere - hence the use of journals.
-You can write down ideas on a journal as soon as they spring up – even if it’s a short poem, a doodle, a funny caption to tweet next day etc.
+You can write down ideas on a journal as soon as they spring up – even if it’s a short poem, a doodle, a funny caption to tweet the next day, etc.

 Bedtime is relaxation time – the time for ideas to let loose and run inside your head.
 Eminent personalities like rap artist Eminem, brilliant scholars like Socrates, or creative minds like Salvador Dali are just a handful of people who were inspired by constant scribbling of thoughts and ideas on their diaries and journals.

-Who knows, your manifestations and ideas may make you a famous person some day!
+Who knows, your manifestations and ideas may make you a famous person someday!

 3. Soliloquy writing

 It’s your personal space.
 It’s your medium.
 Scream, shout, rant, and express yourself...in words.

 Writing is your sacred space – no one is going to judge you for it.
 Pour your deepest, darkest secrets, fears, joys, trials, and tribulations on to the paper.

 Write down stupid, silly, idiotic things that recently pissed you out.
 Vent out your frustrations at socially relevant issues that are haunting you.
 If it’s in your head, it’s gotta be on the paper!

 What’s more, getting it out on the journal may even bring some clear perspective in your head – you may feel absolved from that bitter truth that was haunting you for years.